Ronald-Umoren/Ronald-Umoren/README.md

 ## 🚀 About Me

-- 🌱 Currently learning **React, Tailwind CSS, JavaScript, and modern frontend development**
+- 🌱 Currently learning and practicing **React, Tailwind CSS, JavaScript, and modern frontend development**
 - 🔗 Exploring the world of **Web3 and blockchain ecosystems**
 - 💡 Passionate about building clean and responsive user interfaces
 - 🎯 Interested in gaining **real-world experience, internships, freelance work, and collaborations**